verhovsky/books-futures-explained/src/conclusion.md

 # Conclusion and exercises

 Congratulations.
-I hope you stayed with me all the way and enjoyed the ride.
+Good job!
+If you got this far you must have stayed with me all the way.
+I hope you enjoyed the ride!

 I'll leave you with some predictions and a set of exercises I'm suggesting for those interested.

 Futures will be more ergonomic to use with time.
 For example, instead of having to create a `RawWaker` and so on, the `Waker` will also be possible to implement as a normal `Trait`.
-It's probably going to be pretty similar to [ArcWake](https://rust-lang-nursery.github.io/futures-api-docs/0.3.0-alpha.13/futures/task/trait.ArcWake.html).
+It's probably going to be pretty similar to [ArcWake][arcwake].

+There will probably be several more improvements like this, but since relatively few people will actually need implement leaf Futures compared to those that use them, focus will first and foremost be on how ergonomic it's to work with futures inside async/await functions and blocks.

 It will still take some time for the ecosystem to migrate over to `Futures 3.0` but since the advantages are so huge, it will not be a split between libraries